bvberkum/permascroll/README.rst

 and any number of leafs or sub-components.

 Xu88.1 span notation applies.
 Ie. 1~0.1 corresponds to range 1 to 1+1.
+(0-prefixed tumblers denote offset for preceding address, Xu88.1 notation)

-Any number of vstream types may be supported.
-Directory and Entry too may be special type?
+Any number of virtual component types may be supported, by specific Directory and Entry types?

 .. [*] Deleting content could be accomplished by blanking data on the virtual
        addresses (with the propert effect of serving blanks, storage could be truncated).